ebelious/Self-Hosted/Install Open-WebUI with local hosted Ollama - Linux.md

 This info can be seen at https://docs.openwebui.com/tutorial/openedai-speech-integration

 Open the Open WebUI settings and navigate to the TTS Settings under **Admin Panel > Settings > Audio**.
-Add the following configuration as shown in the following image:

 ![openedai-tts](https://github.com/silentoplayz/docs/assets/50341825/ea08494f-2ebf-41a2-bb0f-9b48dd3ace79)